raspberrypilearning/build-an-octapi/en/step_8.md

 ## Check that it works

-- Make sure your dedicated "OctaPi" router is powered on and fully booted up, the **client** is booted with peripherals attached, and the **server** is booted with only a power lead attached.
+- Make sure your dedicated 'OctaPi' router is powered on and fully booted up, the **client** is booted with peripherals attached, and the **server** is booted with only a power lead attached.

-- Open a terminal on the **client**
+- Open a terminal on the **client**.

     ![Terminal](images/terminal.png)